Sunbird-Ed/sunbird-portal-automation/README.md

          ******  Key Observations ***********

- * To change the Execution Environment follow below steps
+ * To change the Execution Environment follow the below steps

          * Go to SunbirdConfig.properties
-         * Enable Environment variable to OCI,Prod etc.
+         * Enable Environment variable to OCI, Prod, etc.

-   * To change the Framework value follow below steps
+   * To change the Framework value follow the below steps

          * Go to SunbirdStaging.properties
          * Change framework value to any board Ex: FRAMEWORK=State (Tamil Nadu), FRAMEWORK=CBSE

-  * To change the suite execution follow below steps
+  * To change the suite execution follow the below steps

           * Open TestNg.XMl in suite inventory
           * Give packagename.className
         Ex: <class name="sanitySuite.Sanity"/>
         Ex: <class name="regression.CourseConsumption"/>

-  * To Triger the TestNG.xml follow below steps
+  * To Trigger the TestNG.xml follow the below steps

          * Open any TestNG.xml file
-         *  Right click and click on Run as "TestNG.xml"
+         *  Right-click and click on Run as "TestNG.xml"

-  * Check the Extent report after the execution in below path
+  * Check the Extent report after the execution in the below path

-         * In Framework root directory,Open Report folder
+         * In the Framework root directory, Open the Report folder
          * .Html file will be created